Eyelid Surgery and Blepharoplasty

 Transparent Pricing

-Patients have the right to a detailed quote, including theatre, surgeon, and anaesthetist fees.
+Patients have the right to a detailed quote, including all associated costs.

 Follow-up Care